tm-mech/diy-tensile-tester/README.md

 - **Wedge grips** — current hex-screw clamping causes wear and is slow to operate.
 Self-tightening wedge grips would improve usability.
 - **Closed-loop control** — an encoder would eliminate reliance on step loss detection entirely.
 - **Extensometer** — clip-on or video extensometer for direct gauge-section strain measurement, removing dependence on crosshead displacement and compliance correction.
 - **Higher-rate ADC** — the HX711's 10 Hz limits dynamic measurements.
-A faster ADC would improve capture of fracture events.
+A faster ADC would improve capture of fracture and step loss events.

 ---